 This goes back to our first tip which is to know what goal or purpose you have with the particular email you’re sending.

 Because when you have a clear goal or purpose with the email, then only you will be able to assign it a clear call-to-action (CTA).

 Readers must know what they need to do once they complete reading your email.

-Or in other words, you need to make sure they give them specific action to perform as what you want them to do after reading the particular email.
+Or in other words, you need to make sure they give them specific actions to perform as what you want them to do after reading the particular email.

 An ideal well-designed and formatted email marketing copy needs to have a designated CTA.

-You can use other marketing strategies to make your CTA more clickable such as using the sense of urgency in your offers.
+You can use other marketing strategies to make your CTA more clickable such as using a sense of urgency in your offers.

 Another trick is to use the ‘fear of missing out (FOMO) of the user to make them take action quickly.

 This again goes back to the copy of your email writing as for all these strategies, you have to use specific trigger words to bring these effects to your emails.